 The online distribution of terrorist propaganda and violent extremist content has become a recurring theme in international politics, as well as a cause of concern for Internet companies.
 Terrorist groups have mastered the use of the Internet for propaganda, attempting to win the ‘information war’, especially through social media campaigns.

-In addition, the terms ‘violent extremism’ and ‘cyberterrorism’ are often used interchangeably.
-Cyberterrorism can be understood as the use of the Internet for conducting attacks by terrorist groups (such as DoS attacks, hacking attacks), and the use of the Internet for preparing and organising of terrorist attacks.
-The major political about cyberterrorism concerns revolve around possible cyber-attacks on the critical infrastructure of society (critical infrastructure, critical information infrastructure, and critical Internet resources).
-While it is believed terrorist organisations do not currently have the capability to mount a major cyber-attack that could endanger critical infrastructure, it is also thought as a matter of time before they develop such capabilities.
+The terms ‘violent extremism’ and ‘cyberterrorism’ are often used interchangeably.
+Cyberterrorism is the use of the Internet for conducting cyber-attacks by terrorist groups (such as DoS attacks and hacking attacks), as well as for preparing and organising terrorist attacks.
+Political cyberterrorism concerns revolve predominantly around possible cyber-attacks on the critical infrastructure of society (critical infrastructure, critical information infrastructure, and critical Internet resources).
+While it is believed terrorist organisations do not currently have the capability to mount a major cyber-attack that could endanger critical infrastructure, it is also believed that it is a matter of time before they develop such capabilities.

 Violent extremism differs from 'hacktivism', which is the politically motivated use of the Internet to achieve a political agenda.
 While hacktivism involves the use of hacking tools and techniques of a disruptive nature, its aim is to disrupt normal operations rather than to cause significant economic damage or loss of life.

 How is terrorist propaganda distributed?
 Terrorists have become increasingly skilful in using the Internet to support logistics for their organisations, such as purchasing weapons online.
 The use of publicly available anonymous proxy servers and anonymising services such as Tor to access the dark web, combined with money transfers through cryptocurrencies such as Bitcoin, leave few traces and make online surveillance and digital forensics highly complex.